- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 7 Steps to create a Wikipedia editor account

-We’ve put together a simple seven-step program to get you on your way to shaping the online encyclopedia known as Wikipedia:
+We’ve put together a seven-step program to get you on your way to shaping the online encyclopedia known as Wikipedia:

 Step 1: Acquaint yourself with Wikipedia’s contribution processes